Aarhus University Seal

 The most important pollutants due to flaring are SO2, NOx, NMVOC, CH4, CO and CO2 but emissions of a number of other pollutants are included too; N2O, particulate matter (PM), dioxin, heavy metals (HM) and polycyclic aromatic hydrocarbons (PAHs).

-Figure 2 Time-series for fugitive emissions of NMVOC, CH4, SO2 and CO2 per sector (a, b, c and d) and total fugitive emissions (e).
+Figure 2 Time-series for fugitive emissions of NMVOC, CH4 and SO2 per sector (a, b and c) and total fugitive emissions (d).

 The fugitive emission inventory is based on data for the oil/gas industry given in environmental reports, annual reports and on additional information gathered from the companies.
 Further, activity data, emissions and calorific values from the EU Emission Trading Scheme (EU ETS) are used.
 Other data sources are the Energy statistics and annual reports on the Danish Oil and Gas Production from the Danish Energy Agency, and gas quality data from Energinet.dk.